Lyy-iiis/Lyy-iiis.github.io/_posts/2024-11-29-three_diff.md

 \frac{p(x_0^{(1)}\mid x_t) + p(x_0^{(1)'}\mid x_t) + p(x_0^{(1)''}\mid x_t) + \cdots}{p(x_0^{(2)}\mid x_t) + p(x_0^{(2)'}\mid x_t) + p(x_0^{(2)''}\mid x_t) + \cdots} \approx 1.
 $$

-Where $x_0^{(1)^\prime}, x_0^{(1)^{\prime \prime}}$ is all the images that you have seen or have imagined, that are semantically similar to the horse in the first image.
-You will *never* notice, for example, if the horse is shifted by 1 pixel, or rotated by 1 degree, or even with something computers can't even simulate, such as tilting the horse's head by some extent or letting it open its mouth. **However, despite all of these changes means *nothing* to you, they indeed changes the probability *significantly*.** And finally there will be a term in the "$\cdots$" that contributes significantly to both the nominator and the denominator, which are definitely not in the dataset, but are what you "actually expect".
+Where $x_0^{(1)^\prime}, x_0^{(1)^{\prime \prime}}$ is all the images that you have seen or have imagined, that are semantically similar to the truck in the first image.
+For example, you will *never* notice if the truck is shifted by 1 pixel, or rotated by 1 degree, or even with something computers can't even simulate, such as tilting only one wheel of the truck. **However, despite all of these changes means *nothing* to you, they indeed changes the probability *significantly*.** And finally there will be a term in the "$\cdots$" that contributes significantly to both the nominator and the denominator, which are definitely not in the dataset, but are what you "actually expect".

 Fortunately, however, **the neural network is on your side**: hopefully, it can capture what you have as a human, and do the exact thing as you did.
 In such a case, it will no longer be learning the sharply peaked distribution where the second closest neighbor has a probability factor of less than $10^{-27}$.
 Instead, it will try to build a "smooth" distribution, which is exactly what we discussed initially in this section.